 No!
 With our RV Warranty coverage, you will only pay your deductible per visit, not per item.
 So, if there are several covered repairs needed during one visit to the RV Repair Shop, (and there often are) you still pay only a single deductible!

 The process is simple, and our RV Warranty Specialists will happily guide you through it!
-Just remember it as four easy steps: Bring Your Vehicle In You may take your Recreational Vehicle to any licensed repair facility in the U.S. Get Pre-Authorization Have your repair facility diagnose the problem, and contact your RV Warranty company to get pre-authorization on any required repairs.
+Just remember it as three easy steps: 1) Bring Your Vehicle In: You may take your Recreational Vehicle to any licensed repair facility in the U.S. or Canada.
+2) Get Pre-Authorization: Have your repair facility diagnose the problem, and contact your RV Warranty company to get pre-authorization on any required repairs.
 Without a pre-authorization, your claim will not be covered!
-Enjoy Trip Interruption Benefits We want you to be comfortable and safe will your motor home is being repaired.
-If your motor home is unusable due to a covered loss, and you’re more than 100 miles from home, you will receive payment towards your lodgings, and meals.
-You may also receive rental car allowance and towing expenses!
-Be On Your Way!
+3) Be On Your Way!
 Pick up your RV, but not the bill—that goes to your warranty company.
 All you’ll need to take care of is your deductible!
 This is not a reimbursement plan, so you do not have to dip into your savings or max out your credit cards just to get back on the road.
 Instead, you can drive off in your repaired RV, and leave the bills to your RV Warranty company!

 No, your RV Extended Warranty is tailored to mechanical and electrical breakdowns, and specifically excludes any day-to-day servicing on your RV.
 In fact, you must have your vehicle serviced according to the manufacturer’s requirements to qualify for the RV Warranty program.
 It’s always a good idea to keep a regular log of this maintenance as well.